 Since 2006 he works for the photo department of ZEIT ONLINE; his publication«KNOW MORE» was part of documenta 13 and is archived by the «indie Photobook Library» in the Beinecke Rare Book & Manu Library of Yale University.

-Furthermore he studied cultural sciences and art history and Humboldt-University in Berlin.
+Furthermore he studied cultural sciences and art history at Humboldt-University in Berlin and taught at Kunsthochschule Burg Giebichenstein Halle.

 He started and curated the exhibition series «Para-Pavilion», which travelled to Chongqing in China , and is co-founder of the cultural blog THE VORTEX.
 Occasionally he also publishes on his private blog «Parole, parole, parole…».